Josephson-type oscillations in spin-orbit coupled Bose-Einstein condensates with nonlinear optical lattices: Abstract

 \section{Abstract}

-We consider spin orbit coupled Bose Einstein Condensate in presence of linear and nonlinear optical lattices within the framework of quasi-one-dimensional Gross-Pitaevskii equation.
-Based on a variational approach, we find an effective potential and show that the atomic population imbalance between these states executes Josephson-type oscillation.
-We find that the oscillation amplitude depends sensitively on center of mass motion of the coupled system.
-Maximum value of the oscillation amplitude remains constant if the center of mass is at rest.
-It oscillates if the center of mass moving in optical lattice.
-We find that a nonlinear optical lattice induces an additional phase and thus influences the JT oscillation.
+We consider spin-orbit coupled Bose Einstein Condensate in presence of linear and nonlinear optical lattices within the framework of quasi-one-dimensional Gross-Pitaevskii equation.
+The population imbalance between the states changes periodically with time and the oscillation amplitude depends sensitively on the initial phase.
+The optical lattice is found to change phase velocity of the oscillation of population imbalance.
+This oscillation can also be arrested beyond critical values of parameters.
+We find that the optical lattice can efficiently be used to control the critical point.